hashbangcode/vlad/README.md

 # Documentation

-Read the documentation at [http://vlad-docs.readthedocs.org/](http://vlad-docs.readthedocs.org/).
+Read the documentation at [http://vlad-docs.readthedocs.org/](http://vlad-docs.readthedocs.org).

 Contribute to the documentation on the [Vlad Documentation](https://github.com/hashbangcode/vlad-docs) repository.

-See how to build a [custom Vlad role](http://vlad-docs.readthedocs.org/en/latest/usage/custom_roles/) in the [custom role project](https://github.com/hashbangcode/vlad-role).
+Vlad can be extended with a [custom playbook](http://vlad-docs.readthedocs.org/en/latest/usage/custom_playbook).

 Vlad has a notice board located at [https://vladnotices.wordpress.com](https://vladnotices.wordpress.com).
-Important notices regarding additional features, new releases and any changes that users should be aware of will be posted here.
+Important notices regarding additional features, new releases and any changes that users should be aware of will be posted there.

 # Change log

-See the [change log](http://vlad-docs.readthedocs.org/en/latest/project/changelog/) in the documentation.
+See the [change log](http://vlad-docs.readthedocs.org/en/latest/project/changelog) in the documentation.